LineageOS/lineage_wiki/pages/gapps.md

 These apps have been packaged by a developer independent of LineageOS, and download links have been provided for your convenience only.
 It is possible to perform a "backup" of the Google apps on your device and then "restore" them, but this does take additional steps which are not covered here.

-The Google apps packages are **not supported** in any way by LineageOS.
+The Open GApps Project and the Google apps packages are **not supported** in any way by LineageOS.

 ## Downloads